Sheermal | Shirmal - Saffron Flavored Flat Bread

 L for Lagana Bread from Greece

-M for Monkey Bread from USA
+M for Monkey Bread from the USA

 N for Nazook / Nazouk from Armenia